shashidhar9403/my_web_app/README.md

 1. Create a new directory in `./templates/services`.
 Lower case letters and hyphens only.
 1. Use the `*.hbs` file extension and Handlebar template syntax for files with dynamic content.

-Look at other service templates in `./templates/services` for further guidance.
+Look at other service templates in `./templates/services` for further guidance